Welcome to CAPSTAN

 Our training voyages all take place on board the state-of-the-art research vessel RV Investigator.
 They consist of practical hands-on research, sea training, theoretical lectures, and an assessment of your ability to communicate scientific findings and ideas.
 It won’t be all hard work though, as there will be a number of fun activities along the way.
 This is a great opportunity to test your research, inquiry, problem-solving and communication in a unique work environment.
 Find out more about what to expect in Welcome Aboard!

-The second voyage sails from Hobart to Fremantle in 2019.
-All masters and honours level students enrolled in Australian Institutions are welcome to apply!
+You must be a student enrolled at an Australian University at the time of the voyage to be eligible.
 Priority will be given to applicants from institutions subscribed to the CAPSTAN programme (see below for more reasons why to subscribe!).

 … as a trainer: